-- Life: Pays out a lump sum/regular income on death of the life insured - Critical Illness: Provides cover following diagnosis of a serious disease - Income Protection: Pays regular income following illness or injury - Private Medical: Covers the cost of private medical care - Permanent Health: Provides benefits in the event of prolonged illness or disability - Personal Accident: Pays fixed benefits in the event of death or loss of limb or sight - Travel: Covers employees travelling and working aboard
+- 1. Life: Pays out a lump sum/regular income on death of the life insured - 2.
+Critical Illness: Provides cover following diagnosis of a serious disease - 3.
+Income Protection: Pays regular income following illness or injury - 4.
+Private Medical (also known as Private Health insurance): pays all or some medical bills if people are treated privately - 5.
+Permanent Health: Provides benefits in the event of prolonged illness or disability - 6.
+Personal Accident: Pays fixed benefits in the event of death or defined serious injury following an accident - 7.
+Travel: Typically covers employees and those for whom an organisation has a duty of care travelling and/or working, and/or attending business events, outside their usual country of residence.
+Some policies also cover travel within the usual country of residence and/or travel for pleasure following conclusion of business.
+It is important to check the scope of cover in place.